abhiTronix/vidgear/docs/help/pigear_faqs.md

 &nbsp;

-## How to assign `picamera` settings for Camera Module with PiGear?
+## How to assign various configurational settings for Camera Module with PiGear?

 **Answer:** See [this usage example ➶](../../gears/pigear/usage/#using-pigear-with-variable-camera-properties)